KyleEvan/Web-App-Demo/README.md

 # Web App Demo
-Built with: React, Babel, Webpack, Autoprefixer download repository and install dependencies with
+Built with: React, Babel, Webpack, Autoprefixer

-npm install

-then run
+clone/download repository
+If you are running the application locally I recommend using the webpack dev server.
+Otherwise client side routing will not work.
+'''

-npm run dev
+npm run

-to see the app on a locally hosted server
+'''
+runs on localhost:8080